 H. whereas, in order to compensate for the budget’s shortcomings, there have been numerous workaround solutions that make the budget more opaque, undercutting Parliament’s role as a legislator and budgetary and discharge authority and in holding the executive to account;

-1. Underlines that the post-2027 long-term budget must be designed and resourced so as to enable the Union to deliver on its policy objectives, tackle the growing challenges it faces, manage and repay its debt sustainably, respond to shocks and crises and adjust to evolving spending needs;
+1. Underlines that the post-2027 long-term budget must be designed and resourced so as to enable the Union to deliver on its policy objectives enshrined in the European Treaties, while tackling the growing challenges it faces, managing its debt sustainably, respond to shocks and crises and adjust to evolving spending needs;

-2. Stresses that all spending in the post-2027 MFF must be strategically aligned with the EU’s political aims, adding tangible value for the people of the Union, with discernible net benefits compared to spending at national or sub-national level and leading to real and lasting results;
+2. Stresses that all spending in the post-2027 MFF must be strategically aligned with the EU’s political aims, all equally and mutually valuable as per the TEU, adding tangible value for the people in all regions of the Union, with discernible net benefits compared to spending at national or sub-national level and leading to real and lasting results;

-3. Emphasises that the post-2027 MFF must also become simpler and more transparent and be protected against misuse, fraud and breaches of the principles of the rule of law and the Union’s values;
+3. Emphasises that the post-2027 MFF must also become more effective, democratic, accessible and transparent and be protected against misuse, fraud and breaches of the principles of the rule of law and, while enhancing the enforcement of EU legislation, social and environmental conditionalities, the Union’s fundamental rights and values;

-4. Underlines that a simpler, more flexible MFF requires more robust parliamentary accountability;
+4. Underlines that a leaner, more efficient MFF requires more robust resources, spent as closer as possible to people and their local administrations, as well as parliamentary accountability;

 A long-term budget with a renewed spending focus

-5. Considers that, in view of the structural challenges facing the Union, the post-2027 MFF should adjust its spending focus to ensure that the Union can meet its strategic policy aims as detailed below;
+5. Considers that, in view of the structural challenges facing the Union, the post-2027 MFF should be significantly increased in its overall amount and adjusted in its spending focuses to ensure that the Union can meet all its strategic policy aims as detailed below;

-Competitiveness, strategic autonomy, social, economic and territorial cohesion and resilience 6.
-Is convinced that boosting competitiveness, decarbonising the economy and enhancing the Union’s innovation capacity are central priorities for the post-2027 MFF and are vital to ensure long-term, sustainable and inclusive growth and a more resilient economy and society;
+Cohesion policy and social, economic and territorial cohesion and resilience 6.
+Is convinced that boosting social, economic and territorial cohesion - is indispensable in order to face the challenges linked to quality job creation, competitiveness, sustainable decarbonize economy , and improvement of citizens' quality of life and enhancing the Union’s innovation capacity, as central priorities for the post-2027 MFF and vital to ensure long-term, sustainable and inclusive growth and a more resilient economy and society;

-7. Underlines that, Letta and Draghi reports the European economy and social model are under intense strain, with the productivity, competitiveness and skills gap having knock-on effects on the quality of jobs and on living standards for Europeans already grappling with high housing, energy and food prices; is concerned that a lack of job opportunities and high costs of living increase the risk of a brain drain away from Europe;
+7. Acknowledges it is crucial for economic, social and territorial cohesion to maintain a central role.
+It is crucial for economic, social and territorial cohesion to maintain a central role.; Underlines that, Letta and Draghi reports the European economy and social model are under intense strain, with quality of jobs and living standards for Europeans already grappling with high housing, energy and food prices; is concerned that a lack of quality job opportunities and high costs of living increase the risk of a brain drain away from Europe;

+New.
+Coherently with the recognised pivotal role of social, territorial and economic cohesion, calls for safeguarding and reinforcing the budget for cohesion policies including for the ESF+;

-8. Points out that Draghi puts the annual investment gap with respect to innovation and infrastructure at EUR 750-800 billion per year between 2025 and 2030; underlines that, while the Union budget cannot cover that shortfall alone, it must play a vital rolerevised in order to;
+8. Points out that Draghi puts the annual investment gap with respect to innovation and infrastructure at EUR 750-800 billion per year between 2025 and 2030; underlines that, while the Union budget cannot cover that shortfall alone, it must play a vital role, and that must be gather additional resources to support European long term competitiveness and as well fuel social, economic and territorial transitions, leaving no one and no region behind;